Before we start with why we should migrate from legacy .NET Framework to .NET Core, let us discuss what these frameworks are and their brief history.

 From these results mentioned above, you can see ASP.NET Core applications are significantly faster than legacy ASP.NET applications.

 .NET Core is built with Cloud in mind.
-Till .NET Core 3.0, it was only supporting server-side programming paradigm, such as ASP.NET Core, ASP.NET Core Web API, etc. And from day one, .NET Core Web applications were equipped with the tools and support to run on docker containers.
-And as we all know, to run an application in the cloud today is to run in a container.
-At least in the Linux world, as it is extremely cost-efficient easy to scale.
+Till .NET Core 3.0, it only supported server-side programming paradigms, such as ASP.NET Core, ASP.NET Core Web API, etc. From day one, .NET Core Web applications were equipped with the tools and support to run on Docker containers.
+As we all know, to run an application in the cloud today is to run in a container.
+At least in the Linux world, as it is extremely cost-efficient and easy to scale.

 Apart from that, the cloud providers, as well as in-house data centers, can manage containers with ease using open-source container orchestration engines like Kubernetes or using the offerings by the cloud providers.
 For example, AWS provides both managed Kubernetes (Amazon Elastic Kubernetes Service (Amazon EKS)) as well as its own managed container service (Elastic Container Service (ECS)).
 Similarly, Azure provides both managed Kubernetes (Azure Kubernetes Service (AKS)) as well as its own managed container service (Azure Service Fabric).

-One of the modern architecture that is becoming extremely famous is a microservices architecture.
-And .NET Core makes it ideal to build microservices.
+A modern architecture that is extremely popular is the microservices architecture.
+And .NET Core is ideal for building microservices.
 To dig more into it, let us first define what is a microservices architecture.

 For example, in very simplistic terms, in an e-commerce system, a service managing only user logging, can be considered as a microservice.
 Whereas in a monolithic architecture, the entire e-commerce system will be exposed as a single service (or a couple of services, in most cases a single one).

-Since microservices are smaller in size, hence a single application is usually broken down into multiple microservices.
-And due to this, these are usually deployed in Docker containers and managed through a container orchestration engine.
+Since microservices are smaller in size, a single application is usually broken down into multiple microservices.
+Due to this, these are usually deployed in Docker containers and managed through a container orchestration engine.
 The reason for going with containers is that the services can be scaled independently of each other and on-demand based on request volume.

 There are two types of security to consider.
 One is how vulnerable .NET Core itself.
-On that front, since .NET Core applications can run on Linux servers, they inherently get all security advantages of running in a Linux server.
+On that front, since .NET Core applications can run on Linux servers, they inherently get all the security advantages of running on a Linux server.

 The second aspect is securing an ASP.NET Core Web Application.
-Well for that, there are plenty of options available.
-Including Custom Authentication mechanism (using Authentication Handlers), JWT (JSON Web Token) Authentication, OAuth.
-And finally, third-party authentication providers, like Google, Facebook, Etc. And all these can be built with few lines of code and existing Nuget packages.
+Well for that, there are plenty of options available, including Custom Authentication mechanism (using Authentication Handlers), JWT (JSON Web Token) Authentication, and OAuth.
+And finally, third-party authentication providers, like Google, Facebook, Etc. All these can be built with a few lines of code and existing Nuget packages.

-Now that we understand the advantages of jumping into .NET Core boat, let us take a look into the ways to migrate an existing legacy .NET Framework application into .NET Core application.
+Now that we understand why we should migrate to .NET Core, let us take a look into the ways to handle the .NET Framework to .NET Core migration.

-In our opinion, there are two approaches to conversion.
-The first approach is to use tools to port from the .NET Framework to .NET Core.
-And the second approach is to re-write with porting (now don’t get anxious, we will explain in detail in which scenario it makes sense).
+In our opinion, there are two approaches to migration.
+The first approach is to use tools to convert .NET Framework to .NET Core.
+The second approach is to re-write with porting (now don’t get anxious, we will explain in detail in which scenario it makes sense).

 In this case, we will follow the following steps, one thing to keep in mind, there is no magic here, there will be some rewrites and reworks based on project complexity:

-● Firstly, we will re-target all projects to .NET Framework version 4.8 (the latest version).
-This will take us close to .NET Core in a sense of API portability.
+1. Re-target all projects to .NET Framework version 4.8 (the latest version).
+This will take us close to .NET Core in the sense of API portability.

-● Secondly, we will use .NET Portability Analyzer to find out API in our current legacy .NET Framework project which is not supported in .NET Core.
-At this point, keep the list of alternative API in .NET Core, so once we move our code over to .NET Core, we will use the new set of API.
+2. Use .NET Portability Analyzer to find out API in our current legacy .NET Framework project, which is not supported in .NET Core.
+At this point, keep the list of alternative APIs in .NET Core, so once we move our code over to .NET Core, we will use the new set of APIs.

-● Thirdly, create a new .NET Core project (based on existing project type, it will either be a Class Library, Console or Web API.
-NOTE: If we are moving over a WebForms project, we will have to re-write the UI layer in MVC Razor syntax, tough we could reuse all the HTML, JavaScripts and CSS).
+3. Create a new .NET Core project based on the existing project type; it will either be a Class Library, Console, or Web API.
+NOTE: If we are moving over a WebForms project, we will have to re-write the UI layer in MVC Razor syntax, though we could reuse all the HTML, JavaScript, and CSS.

-● Fourthly, copy all the files into the new project, and add the necessary NuGet packages into the project (in our experience, we have not seen any gap in NuGet packages between legacy .NET Framework and .NET Core).
+4. Copy all the files into the new project and add the necessary NuGet packages.
+(In our experience, we have not seen any gap in NuGet packages between legacy .NET Framework and .NET Core.

-● Finally, rework wherever needed due to non-availability of legacy API (here we will use the list of alternative API’s from step number 2).
+5. Rework wherever needed due to the non-availability of a legacy API.
+Here, we will use the list of alternative API’s from Step 2.

-We would suggest this approach if you have a monolithic service.
+We would suggest this approach if you have a monolithic architecture.
 In that case, we can take one domain-specific functionality at a time and convert it into a microservice.
-And during this process, we can take the existing code and follow the first approach and port only part of the monolithic service into a microservice built-in .NET Core.
+During this process, we can take the existing code and follow the first approach and port only part of the monolithic service into a microservice built-in .NET Core.
 And in the process, we can also ensure we are using modern design practices like SOLID principles if it is not already followed.

-With this approach of converting one responsibility of a monolithic service as time into a .NET Core microservice, we will derisk the entire process significantly.
-And also will have significantly low-cost testing and deployment strategy.
+With this approach of converting one responsibility of a monolithic service at a time into a .NET Core microservice, we will de-risk the entire process significantly.
+We will also have a significantly low-cost testing and deployment strategy.

-Given the advantages provided by .NET Core over legacy .NET Framework, its a no brainer to upgrade.
+Given the advantages provided by .NET Core over legacy .NET Framework, it’s a no-brainer to migrate to .NET Core.
 But as with every upgrade project, we have to be mindful of the cost.
-In our experience, with an experienced software developer team and following a step by step breakdown of an existing application and porting into pieces become very cost-effective as well as less risky.
+In our experience, an experienced software developer team following a step-by-step breakdown of an existing application and porting it in pieces is very cost-effective and less risky approach.

-If you take a big application and want to convert in one go, well it is not impossible, but it is hard.
-And also chances of paying some of the technical debt is possible due to the pressure of delivery.
+Converting a big application in one go isn’t impossible, but it is difficult.
+In addition, we’re likely incur technical debt due to the pressure of delivery.

 Whereas if we break an application into smaller microservices and/or components, we have a better chance of success.
 And as and when we go with the conversion, we can follow the current design principle and best practices along the way.